 Chlorophyll is the plant pigment that absorbs sunlight in the energy-creating process of photosynthesis.
 Research shows that chlorophyll benefits more than just plants.
 When it comes to human health, chlorophyll benefits include the ability to help the liver detox, speed wound healing, improve digestion, protect the skin, and even help fight cancer.
 Much like chlorella, this powerful plant pigment has anti-carcinogenic effects that protect DNA from damage and play an important role in natural cancer prevention.
 (1)

 1. Helps Fight Cancer

 Chlorophyll benefits include the ability to help fight cancer.
-Research has shown that chlorophyll is able to bind to potential carcinogens and interfere with the absorption process, which can stop carcinogens from being circulated throughout the body.
+For example, research has shown that chlorophyll is able to bind to potential carcinogens and interfere with the absorption process, which can stop carcinogens from being circulated throughout the body.
 Chlorophyll benefits also include the ability to effectively protect DNA from damage by decreasing certain biomarkers.
 (2)

 2. Improves Liver Detoxification

 Next, chlorophyll benefits include the ability to cleanse the liver.
 Interestingly, it works by increasing phase II biotransformation enzymes.
 You see, these enzymes promote liver health and help eliminate harmful toxins from the body.
 Also, studies have shown that chlorophyll may help reduce the risk of liver damage and liver cancer.
 In one study, researchers treated hepatocellular carcinoma and chronic hepatitis B patients with chlorophyllin or a placebo three times per day.
 After 16 weeks, researchers found that the participants taking chlorophyllin saw a 55% average drop of AFB1, a mycotoxin associated with an increased risk of liver cancer.
 (3)

 3. Speeds Wound Healing

 Chlorophyll benefits also include the ability to speed wound healing.
 How?
 Well, it can slow the reproduction rate of harmful bacteria.
 In fact, chlorophyll is often added to medicinal creams and ointments to help heal open wounds, including ulcers.
 Chlorophyll benefits the healing process by lowering inflammation, fighting harmful bacteria, and speeding up the recovery process.
 (4)

 4. Improves Digestion and Weight Control